 Note: The Embry-Riddle health forms that came with your admissions packet should be completed and sent before you arrive.

 Cost of Flight Training/Financial Aid

 Flight costs are not covered by your tuition payments.
 See flight costs on our Frequently Asked Questions page.
 You should contact the Financial Aid Department to discuss your financial options for flight training.

-The Transportation Security Administration (TSA) requires registration of all international flight students at the Flight School Candidates website.
-For assistance with this process, please contact Lori Brimhall at 928-777-4327 or at firstname.lastname@example.org.
+The Transportation Security Administration (TSA) requires registration of all international flight students.
+Your application for TSA clearance will be processed in person following Orientation, by appointment, with the TSA School Administrator, Lori Brimhall.
+In preparation for this application, bring your current passport and U.S.-issued visa to Orientation.
+For assistance with this process or questions, please contact Lori Brimhall at 928-777-4327 or at email@example.com.